Long Island Department of Social Sciences

 Search for social justice.
 Create solutions to contemporary problems.
 Get ready.

-Delve into the world of social, economic and political issues with SJC Long Island’s Department of Social Sciences.
+Delve into the world of social, economic and political issues with our Department of Social Sciences.
 Students choose between three majors — sociology, economics or political science — and prepare for a future in the field that interests them most.

 Students work closely with faculty who are active practitioners in the field, and qualified majors apply the skills to real-life experience through internships.
 Past interns have served at the United Nations, New York City and state agencies, and the Republican and Democratic national conventions.